-(1) Japan participates in (i) CFAA (Country Financial Accountability Assessment) Japan participates in (i) CFAA (Country Financial Accountability Assessment) conducted by WB, and (ii) PEFA (Public Expenditure and Financial Accountability)-related activities at the partner country level.
-Lao PDR: Co-financed with WB for PRSO, and supported PFM reform.
-Japan also supports TA for capacity development of management of public investment program.
-Cambodia: supporting TA on taxation within a framework of PBA on PFM reform.
-Vietnam: Supporting Vietnam's PFM reform through co-financing with WB for PRSC.
-Mongolia: Providing TA on tax policy as well as TA on accounting and auditing.
-Tanzania: Providing TA on capacity development of PFM (as one of the components of PFM Reform Programme). e predictability of aid flows at the following levels: Japan has been making efforts to share multi-year aid flows to partner countries on total and/or sector flows on an indicative basis at the field level.
-(Such case can be seen in Mozambique and Tanzania) è
+- (1) Japan participates in (i) CFAA (Country Financial Accountability Assessment) conducted by WB, and (ii) PEFA (Public Expenditure and Financial Accountability)-related activities at the partner country level. - (2) Lao PDR: Co-financed with WB for PRSO, and supported PFM reform.
+Japan also supports TA for capacity development of management of public investment program. - (3) Cambodia: supporting TA on taxation within a framework of PBA on PFM reform. - (4) Vietnam: Supporting Vietnam's PFM reform through co-financing with WB for PRSC. - (5) Mongolia: Providing TA on tax policy as well as TA on accounting and auditing. - (6) Tanzania: Providing TA on capacity development of PFM (as one of the components of PFM Reform Programme).

+[Action 6] Japan will make efforts to improve the predictability of aid flows at the following levels:

+1. Macro level: Sharing information possibly on multi-year aid flows from Japan to partner countries on total and/or sector flows, (Consultative group meetings can be used for this purpose);

+Japan has been making efforts to share multi-year aid flows to partner countries on total and/or sector flows on an indicative basis at the field level.
+(Such case can be seen in Mozambique and Tanzania)

-2. Meso level: Sharing information on multi-year operational aid plan (or so-called, rolling plan)for individual partner countries; Japan has been making efforts to share information on multi-year operational aid plan (or so-called, rolling plan) to partner countries in which Japan has developed a rolling plan on an indicative basis at the field level.
-3. Micro level : Sharing information on the indicative budget of individual projects, of which project agreement documents are already signed, in a timely and systematic manner.
-Japan has been making efforts to share information on the indicative budget of individual projects, after project documents are signed, in a timely and systematic manner at the field level as follows: [Type of information to be presented] (1) Case of technical cooperation projects and development Studies: Indicative budget of individual projects (2) Case of grant aid projects to be implemented over multi-years: Maximum amount of the project budget in the Exchange Note of the grant aid project.
-(3) Case of loan aid projects to be implemented over multi-years: Maximum amount of the loan aid project to be implemented over multi-years: Maximum amount of the loan aid project (4) In addition, we provide information on individual projects including indicative budget estimation for government led ODA database in such countries as Mozambique and Cambodia.
+2. Meso level : Sharing information on multi-year operational aid plan (or so-called, rolling plan)for individual partner countries; Japan has been making efforts to share information on multi-year operational aid plan (or so-called, rolling plan) to partner countries in which Japan has developed a rolling plan on an indicative basis at the field level.
+3. Micro level: Sharing information on the indicative budget of individual projects, of which project agreement documents are already signed, in a timely and systematic manner. individual projects, after project documents are signed, in a timely and systematic manner at the field level as follows: